 We are still the kind of people who use our own hands.
 We are a gentle congregation, intent upon extending grace.
 We’re learning what it means to listen to God.
 Sometimes that means we listen while we mow the lawn here, or clean the floors in the sanctuary.
 We make time for silence, and we value the presence of children.
 We’re not really your typical Baptist church.

 We’ve said it elsewhere, but it bears repeating: Covenant is a place of healing for many, a “come-as-you-are” kind of place.
 We aren’t pushy or judgmental.
 Ours is a sacred space where you can just be.
 Our building and its grounds were intentionally designed to facilitate an appreciation for the beauty of creation.
 Deer and birds often look in on us during services.

 We have prayer paths and a labyrinth behind the church, open to anyone who needs a place to walk and to pray.
 The paths are quiet and close to nature.
 The labyrinth is a popular spot, not just on Sunday mornings, but during retreats, and during the week when friends, neighbors, and strangers need a break.
 Walking back to the labyrinth is like an invitation to lose some of the rush and bustle of everyday life.
 You don’t need to call ahead, but we recommend you read our Labyrinth page for a few helpful hints before you come.

-We have been blessed with gifted senior pastors over the years—Kenny Wood, Gordon Atkinson, Kyndall Rothaus, interim Greg Richards, and Natalie Wood, our current pastor.
+We have been blessed with gifted senior pastors over the years, including Gordon Atkinson, Kyndall Rothaus, Natalie Webb, interim Greg Richards, and our current pastor, Jenny Perkins Kiser.

 If you have questions about Covenant, we’d be happy to answer them.
 Come by on a Sunday morning, or anytime you see Ben or one of the members mowing the grass.
 We like a good conversation.